ARL DSRC Introductory Site Guide

 If the architecture of the HPC system allows a node to be removed from production with minimal impact to the system, the system administrators can make the decision to remove the node with notification to the operators for information.

-If the architecture of the HPC system allows significant portions of the system to be removed from production and still allow user production on a large part of the system to continue, the system administrator along with government and contractor management can make the decision to remove that part of the system.
-The system should show that domain or node as out of the normal queue for scheduling jobs, so the user community can determine the status.
-The system administrator advises operations, the ARL Help Desk, and the HPC Help Desk of this action.
+If the architecture of the HPC system allows significant portions of the system to be removed from production and still allows user production on a large part of the system to continue, the system administrator along with government and contractor management can make the decision to remove that part of the system.
+The system should show that domain or node is out of the normal queue for scheduling jobs, so the user community can determine the status.
+The system administrator advises operations, the ARL DSRC Help Desk, and the HPC Help Desk of this action.

 2.10.
 Data import and export policy